Kmeakin/walrus-report/src/20-reference.md

 function becomes the type of the argument to `return`, or `()` if it has no argument, and the same for the enclosing `loop` in the case of `break`.

-A useful property of `Never` is that it may be *coereced* to any other type.
+A useful property of `Never` is that it may be *coerced* to any other type.
 Suppose the programmer has an `Option`, but is certain that at this point in the program it will always be `Some`, never `None`.
-The `unwrap` function will print an erorr and abort if the programmer's assumption turned out to be false, otherwise it will return the inner value:
+The `unwrap` function will print an error and abort if the programmer's assumption turned out to be false, otherwise it will return the inner value:

 ```rust